CHOREOGRAPHIC & PERFORMANCE WORK

 Anni Kallioniemi, media manager

-ALTERNATIVE SPACES FOR EMAPTHY
+ALTERNATIVE SPACES FOR EMPATHY

 ‘IT’S THICK, IT’S ELASTIC, IT’S SOFT AND DELICATE.
 ENGLOBING, IT WELCOMES ME TO BE OPEN.'